zeph11/Personal-Blog/README.md

 A simple single-user personal blog website that allows the owner to post regular blogs, edit them, delete them, and view them in a nice interactive website.
 The project includes a simple backend to add, delete, view, and edit posts.

+## Features
+Create Blog Posts:The owner can create and publish new blog posts.
+Each post includes a title, subtitle and content.

+Edit and Update Posts:The owner has the ability to edit existing blog posts and update their content.

+Delete Posts: The owner can delete unwanted blog posts from the website.

+View Blog Posts: The website provides a user-friendly interface for visitors to view all published blog posts.
+Visitors can read the full content of each post and view the featured image.

 ## Installation
   ### Backend
     -Change directory to the backend folder: cd api